gdenicola/Now-and-Forecasting-COVID-19-Infections/README.md

 Functions.R: This file contains all the modeling.

 Plots.R: This file contains all the functions that are used for plotting the results.

+Model Selection Plots.R: A separate file for producing the plots related to model selection.

+Extras: File to produce some additional output and computations.